joelmoxley/founder-playbook/IV. Team + Execution/05 - Ops - Legal/02 - EoE - Confidentiality Templates/md/02 - Confidentiality Agreement One Way Use Individuals.DOCX.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This confidentiality agreement template is meant for one way protection between two individuals.
+This confidentiality agreement template is meant for one way protection between two individuals.

 Credit: [ ]()